ojaksch/MiSTer_tty2tft/doc/README.md

 then the ESP doesn't reset quick enough.
 Just rerun the line from above.
 If flash happened successfuly and demo works, just continue - otherwise stop here, check your hardware/cabling and call for help then.

-- Type in the following line:
+- Type in
-`wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- IDENTIFY`
-This gives you the MAC address of your ESP device.
-Tell me that MAC address and your used display type (see **Hardware** above).
-Keep the session/console open.

-- I'll create a "repository" especially for you depending on your MAC and will give you an OK then.
-This means STOP HERE AND WAIT.
-Take a break.
-Get a coffee.

-- **After my OK** type in
-`wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- FORCE`
+`wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/installer.sh -O - | bash -s -- FORCE DISPLAYTYPE`
+**DISPLAYTYPE** is the type of your display, one of HX8347D, ILI9341, ILI9486, ILI9488
-which will download and flash the ESP firmware.
+This will download and flash the ESP firmware.
 You should see a [welcome screen](https://github.com/ojaksch/MiSTer_tty2tft/blob/main/pictures/000-arcade.jpg) after the reboot of the ESP.

 - Type in
 `wget https://raw.githubusercontent.com/ojaksch/tty2tft/main/update_tty2tft.sh -O - | bash`